MilesFarber/Pokemon-Mystery-Dungeon-Nexus/Markdown.md

 <!-- Bruh. -->

-# Use a number sign to create a header
+# Use a number sign to create a linkable header

 ## Add more number signs to make smaller headers